Aspirinsmurf/risky-plays-calculator/README.md

 ```
 dodge 4+, sure hands 2+, 2+, 2block 4
 ```
-> *In this example, one player would be dodging out with the Dodge skill, picking up the ball with Sure Hands, making 2+ roll on a rush and blitzing with two dice and getting either defender down, defender stumbles or a push.*
+> *In this example, one player would be dodging out with the Dodge skill, picking up the ball with Sure Hands, making 2+ roll on a Rush and Blitzing with two dice and getting either defender down, defender stumbles or a push.*

+#### Multiple players
-To add actions from additional players, replace the comma separator between them with a semicolon:
+To add actions from multiple players, replace the comma separator with a semicolon:
 ```
 dodge 4+, sure hands 2+, 2+, 2block 4;
-dodge 4+, dodge 4+;
+dodge 3+, dodge 3+;
-dodge 4+, sure feet 2+, sure feet 2+
+4+, sure feet 2+, sure feet 2+
 ```
-In this example, the actions on each line are done by different players.
+> *In this example, the actions on each line are done by different players.
+The first player tries to perform the same sequence as before.
+Then the second player attempts a 3+ dodge twice with the Dodge skill.
+Finally, the third player attempts a 4+ dodge and two rushes with sure feet.

+#### Short forms
-The interpreter ignores whitespace and line breaks.
-In addition, there are short-form synonyms for every action.
-So the same code could be succinctly rewritten as:
+There are short-form synomyms for every action.
+The code from the previous example could be written as succinctly as:

 ```
-d4,h2,f2,2b4;4;d4,f2,f2
+d4, h2, f2, 2b4; d4, d4; d4, f2, f2
 ```
+You can mix and match the short forms and the long forms in any way you want.

+#### New player
 If you want to add to an existing table with actions from a new player, start the string with a semicolon:
 ```
 ;dodge 4+, dodge 4+
 ```

+The interpreter ignores whitespace and newlines and is case-insensitive. `SUREFEET` and `sure feet` are identical.

 ## The Dice Rolls
 RiskyPlay supports six types of dice rolls: normal d6 rolls, skill rolls, blocks, armor breaks, injury rolls and arbitrary odds.